borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 databases that share the exact same name on different hosts.
-4. Because database hooks implicitly enable the `read_special` configuration setting to support dump and restore streaming, you'll need to ensure that any special files are excluded from backups (named pipes, block devices, and character devices) to prevent hanging.
-Try a command like `find / -type c,b,p` to find such files.
+4. Because database hooks implicitly enable the `read_special` configuration setting to support dump and restore streaming, you'll need to ensure that any special files are excluded from backups (named pipes, block devices, character devices, and sockets) to prevent hanging.
+Try a command like `find /your/source/path -type c,b,p,s` to find such files.
 Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive.

 ### Manual restoration